ArionWM/Rapidex.Data/docs/FieldTypes.md

 ## currency

 See: `Currency.cs`
 A currency field.
-This type automatically adds an extra text field named `<FieldName>Currency` to store the ISO 4217 currency code.
+This type automatically adds an extra text field named `<FieldName>Currency` (Eq: For `Price` field, it will add `PriceCurrency` type field) to store the ISO 4217 currency code.

 | | |
 |---|---|